 Social animals, red ruffed lemurs live in groups with clearly defined male and female hierarchies.
 Females are dominant, and they call the shots.
 Group size depends on habitat and available food sources.
-Individuals might live in small communities of only 2 to 5 individuals with a home range of 62 ac (25 ha), or they might belong to a large, loosely affiliated community of 18 to 32 members with a home range of 62 ac (25 ha).
+Individuals might live in small communities of only 2 to 5 individuals with a home range of 62 acres (25 ha), or they might belong to a large, loosely affiliated community of 18 to 32 members with a home range of 62 acres (25 ha).
 Members share a common core home range, deliberately chosen for the presence of large fruit-bearing trees.
 Occasionally, border scuffles erupt with outside groups.

-Locally, red ruffed lemurs are called Varignena.
+Locally, red ruffed lemurs are called varignena.

 The word “prosimian” means “before monkeys.”